-- Check-in and temperature checks – You will be met in our “Drop off” area by a previously identified New School teacher.
-There will be no need to get out of the car, for your child will be escorted safely into the building.
+You will be met in our “Drop off” area by a previously identified New School teacher.
 As staff will have done upon arrival, all students will have their temperature checked before entering the facility by a no-contact thermometer kiosk.
 Anyone with a temperature of 100.4 or above will be sent home immediately.
 Upon entry after temperature checks, students will be led to a handwashing station to wash hands.

-- Physical Distancing — Physical barriers, where necessary between students and adults and added visual reminders for students to remember physical distancing.
-We have reconfigured classroom spaces to accommodate pods, limit communal use, allow for physical distancing, and accommodate frequent surface cleaning.
+Physical barriers, where necessary between students and adults and added visual reminders for students to remember physical distancing.
+We have reconfigured classroom spaces to accommodate pods, limit communal use, allow for physical distancing, and accommodated frequent surface cleaning.

-- PPE — All students (age three and up) and staff are required to wear nonmedical cloth masks.
-Please note, any child who suffers from asthma may not be required.
+All students (ages two and up) and staff are required to wear nonmedical cloth masks.

 - Disinfecting of shared and frequently touched surfaces such as door handles, tabletops, light switches, and faucets.